faisalhmohd/list-tweets/README.md

 # list-tweets

-List all tweets of a user because why not?
+List tweets because why not?

-Tweets are exported to a XLSX file.
+Tweets are exported to XLSX with a user defined count.

 # Setup
 - `npm install` app dependencies